 I already told you about how Iving Azoff—the most powerful person in the music industry—got his start as Bob Nutt’s associate at Blytham, Ltd., in Urbana, Illinois, in 1967.
 (And thanks to an original Blytham business card sent-in by Guy Maynard, we now know Irv had a short-lived predecessor in that role named Dan Dailey.)

 Gary Pini is another important character in this story, and he too would eventually rise to great heights in the record industry, producing dance music singles and early rap records.
 Here’s Gary (left) on the Quad at the University of Illinois.
-In the background you can see the round building we used to sneak into via the Steam Tunnels that ran underneath the entire University campus (see my eBook, “The Steam Tunnels”).
-Gary is the one who took me to see the John Cage installation at the Stock Pavilion (see “The Importance of John Cage”).
+In the background you can see the round building we used to sneak into via the Steam Tunnels that ran underneath the entire University campus (see my book, 1966).
+Gary is the one who took me to see the John Cage installation at the Stock Pavilion.

 Gary was going out with Caroline, who lived in a house at 1003 South Third Street with three other girls (Paula, Elke and Claudia), one of whom was an occasional lover of Jim Cole’s, which is why Cole spent a lot of time at that house.